econia-labs/econia/doc/doc-site/docs/overview/orders.md

 >>> from econia_sdk.utils.decimals import *
 ```

+Take a look at the code [here] to see what's available in that package.
 We'd like the value of one increment in order size to be worth about a penny, say \$0.00732.
 That means our lot size (in unit terms) should be 0.001 `APT`, which is worth said amount.
 To get the lot size in subunit terms so as to configure the market, we can use the SDK: